bch-tnc/eeg/README.md

 	- a vector of power band averages for the windows you specify gets printed out

-At this moment, running DSI_Load.m, extractWindows.m, and outputPower.m works pretty smoothly. calcGroupAvg.m works too but it only checks for window type and genotype, not treatment
+At this moment, running DSI_Load.m, extractWindows.m, and outputPower.m works pretty smoothly. calcGroupAvg.m works too but it only checks for window type and genotype, not treatment.
+Subwindows are currently not saved in a nice struct; each subwindow gets saved in its own .mat file.